 They have launched a program called Sunrise 2027, which aims to help businesses transition fully to using 2D barcodes at retailer point-of-sale by that year.
 They explain that “2D barcodes allow for a single, standardized way to meet both supply chain needs and evolving consumer requirements.”

-If you want to learn more about barcoding your small business you can checkout our Ultimate Barcoding Guide.
+If you want to learn more about barcoding your small business, you can check out our Ultimate Barcoding Guide.
 It covers everything, and we mean EVERYTHING you need to know about getting started with barcodes.

 So what Barcode /QR system do you recommend?